rcarrata/clair-demo/1-clair-demo.md

 podman push --tls-verify=false $QUAY_URL/quay/recommendation
 ```

+### Check the Vulnerabilities of the images

-5. Check in the QUAY_URL the images and check the vulnerabilities
+2. Check in the QUAY_URL the images and check the vulnerabilities

 ```
 echo $QUAY_URL